 AMB-EU operates an "issuer pays" business model in respect of the fees collected in return for the provision of a credit rating.
-The other recognised business model is termed "investor pays" which is where the general investors or users of the ratings pay a subscription to access company ratings.
+The "investor pays" is the other recognised business model which requires the general investors or users of the ratings to pay a subscription to access company ratings.
 It is AM Best's belief that whilst both methods have an inherent potential conflict of interest risk, the issuer pays model is the better method for making sure that the maximum exposure is given to any specific rating.